ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 One is that the specification is large: 86 pages if printed on letter-sized paper.
 That leaves the possibility that someone may use a feature of YAML that works with one parser but not another.
+It has been suggested to standardize on a subset, but that basically means creating a new standard.

 Two is that YAML itself is not safe by default.
 The specification allows for the arbitrary execution of code which is best avoided when